Remote Respiratory Monitoring to Enhance Disease Surveillance

 KEY FEATURES

-• Passive & continuous
+• Passive and continuous

 • HIPAA compliant